tarsil/saffier/docs/references/database.md

 # `Database`

-`Database` is Saffier's database connection wrapper.
+`Database` is Saffier's SQLAlchemy Async database runtime.

-Most applications interact with it indirectly through a `Registry`, but the class is still important because it defines connection lifecycle, transaction management, and the SQLAlchemy async engine used by queries and schema helpers.
+Most applications interact with it indirectly through a `Registry`, but the class is still important because it defines connection lifecycle, transaction management, and the SQLAlchemy `AsyncEngine`, `AsyncConnection`, and `async_sessionmaker` used by queries and schema helpers.

 ## Typical usage